lwdjohari/nvql/README.md

 // When TransactionPtr out-of-scope
 // automatically checking what need to do.
 ```
-## Implementations
+## Query Execution Implementations

-NvQL by default make this as the first-class citizen and being implement under-the-hood
+NvQL by default decided the query execution approach only took certain methods and declare the approach as the first-class citizen and being implement under-the-hood.
 - Cluster Connection & fallback mechanism
 - Connection Pool & connection idle wake up
 - Transaction Mode (options to choose different mode of transactions)